zukunft/zukunft.com/docs/llm/pending.md

   parser; a calc validation that compares with a tolerance instead of rounding would end the issue
 - the co2 entries keep their style (numbers as json numbers, `"assigned"` lists) next to the problem entries (numbers as strings, `"assigned_word"`); the repo formatter can unify them
-- the co2 file's own `expected return` bounds are validated for coal phase-out only (2 entries)
+- the `expected return` bounds of all 46 climate solutions are calc-validations of the `expected return formula` (minimum times minimum, maximum times maximum) since 2026-09-25; the stated values stay next to the results, as the coal phase-out entries did before

 the 44 populism solutions of `problem_populism.json` (since 2026-09-25) follow the climate solutions: a triple `populism solution` (solution of populism), `populism solution is part of avoid wrong